-All course proposals (original UHM-1 or 2 form and required supporting documents) must be submitted to OVCAA by the posted Fall (October 15) or Spring (March 15) deadlines, to ensure timely review and potential inclusion of the courses in the Schedule of Classes and the UHM catalog.
-Any review by a college/school curriculum committee must be done prior to the forms being submitted to OVCAA.
+All course proposals (original UHM-1 or 2 form and required supporting documents) must be submitted to UHM Course Actions (firstname.lastname@example.org) by the posted Fall (October 15) or Spring (March 15) deadlines, to ensure timely review and potential inclusion of the courses in the Schedule of Classes and the UHM catalog.
+Any review by a college/school curriculum committee must be done prior to the forms being submitted.

-A course proposal consists of a completed UHM-1 form, a reasonably detailed syllabus reflective of the proposed effective term and written responses to numbers 1-5 below (for Item #18 on the UHM-1 form).
+A new course proposal consists of a completed UHM-1 form, a reasonably detailed syllabus reflective of the proposed effective term and written responses to numbers 1-5 below (i.e., UHM-1 form Justification section).
 Refer to the Submitting Guidelines for UHM Forms for instructions on completing the UHM-1 form.
 Clear, informative, and, concise responses to each of the questions below greatly help in the review process.
 Failure to adequately address any of the questions may delay course approval.
 Extra attention should be paid to questions #4 and #5.
 Syllabi should include all the appropriate components including course objectives, texts, schedule (any included dates should be reflective of the term in which the course, if approved, is to be offered), assignments, grading methods, and resources (e.g., Title IX, KŌKUA, Judicial Affairs, Public Safety, etc.).
+See the Office of the Vice Provost for Academic Excellence Course Actions page for a template.

-For Item #18 on the UHM-1 form, clearly address all of the following:
+For the UHM-1 form Justification section, clearly address all of the following on an attachment:

 - What are the expected learning objectives?